kirillmasanov/devops-infra/README.md

-ansible all -m shell -a "uptime" ansible all -m command -a "uptime" ansible all -a <command>  # a - argument, if no -m - default -m command ansible all -m copy -a "src=<file> dest=<path> mode=777" ansible all -m file -a "path=<path> state=absent" ansible all -m get url -a "url=<url-link> dest=<path>"
+ansible all -m shell -a "uptime" ansible all -m command -a "uptime" ansible all -a <command>  # a - argument, if no -m - default -m command ansible all -a <command> -f 1  # into a single stream for sequential output ansible all -m copy -a "src=<file> dest=<path> mode=777" ansible all -m file -a "path=<path> state=absent" ansible all -m get url -a "url=<url-link> dest=<path>"